Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Update-AzureRmServiceFabricDurability.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmServiceFabricDurability** can update durability and SKU of the cluter
+Use **Update-AzureRmServiceFabricDurability** to update durability or SKU of the cluter

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Update-AzureRmServiceFabricDurability -ResourceGroupName clusterresourcegroup -ClusterName mycluster -Level Silver -NodeTypeName nt1
+PS c:> Update-AzureRmServiceFabricDurability -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -DurabilityLevel Silver -NodeType nt1
 ```

-This command will change durability level of the node type 'nt1' to silver
+This command changes durability tier of the node type 'nt1' to silver.

 ## PARAMETERS